Integrated services and consulting and community facilities use policy

 • inviting other professionals to participate in Early Learning Victoria orientation and induction processes

-• exploring collaboration opportunities, for example professional development and sharing of knowledge and expertise across professions
+• exploring opportunities for collaboration (e.g. professional development and sharing of knowledge and expertise across professions)

-• participating in family and community activities such as open days and other events.
+• participating in family and community activities (e.g. open days and other events).

-Integration Leads should be supported to set up operational processes for effective service integration including leveraging administration support at the centre when required (see responsibilities of staff).
+Integration leads should be supported to set up processes for effective service integration.
+This includes taking advantage of administration support at the centre when required (see Responsibilities of staff).

 3. Actions and procedures

-Early Learning Victoria centres are required to develop an annual Service integration plan (see links and attachments) which outlines the needs of the local community, analysis of the existing and potential service provision landscape and outlines an annual centre-level plan for service integration.
+Early Learning Victoria centres must develop an annual Service Integration Plan (see Links).
+This describes the needs of the local community, looks at existing and potential services and outlines an annual plan for the centre for integrating services.

 • Aboriginal Community Controlled Organisations